hewigovens/FPIconFontKit/README.markdown

 ## Introduction

-`FPIconFontKit` is an OS X framework written in Swift trying to make it easier to use icon fonts like `octicons`.
+`FPIconFontKit` is an OS X framework written in Swift trying to make it easier to use icon fonts like `octicons` in OS X apps.

 ## How to use